1.0 Introduction

 VCert.exe

-) based on.txt
+) based on the.txt

 configuration file value.Checks whether the same